rowanfreeman/world-of-warcraft/dragonflight/amirdrassil/amirdrassil-strategy.md

 - The **leap torment** now releases **fire swirlies** everywhere to dodge
 - The **absorb shield torment** now releases **orbs** to dodge from the player when the shield is removed
   - _During the beta, people pixel-stacked to deal with this, because the orbs have a grace period_
+  - Also the player explodes in a 7yd radius so you have to spread out a bit

 ## Volcoross